scalar-labs/helm-charts/docs/configure-custom-values-scalardl-ledger.md

 In this case, you must mount the private key file on the ScalarDL Ledger pod.

-Please refer to the document [Mount key/certificate files to the pod in ScalarDL Helm Charts](mount-key-and-cert-for-scalardl.md) for more details on how to mount the private key file.
+For more details on how to mount the private key file, refer to [Mount key and certificate files on a pod in ScalarDL Helm Charts](./mount-files-or-volumes-on-scalar-pods.md#mount-key-and-certificate-files-on-a-pod-in-scalardl-helm-charts).

 ## Optional configurations